 Under the bilateral agreements between the EU and Switzerland, the animals must comply with the requirements of Directive 92/65/EEC.

-For all other amphibians and for reptiles, no health certificate is required.
+In all other cases, no health certificate is required.

 The animals must show no sign of disease.